 Lecture, Studio, and Large Classes

 Once you have developed your course, your next step will be to implement strategies and procedures designed to help you meet the challenges of teaching your classes.

 Online and Blended Courses

 The Center for Teaching and Learning is happy to partner with faculty in all aspects of instructional design and development for online and blended courses, including the Quality Matters review process.
-The following links provide information on distance ed course design and online and blended learning.
+The included links provide information on online and blended learning and universal design.

 Assessment and Feedback

 Giving students feedback during the learning process is proven to increase learning and student outcomes.
 Gathering data from formative and summative assessments helps you identify your students’ current knowledge of a subject, their skill sets and capabilities.
 Use the included links to help you identify your students’ strengths and weaknesses and help you better plan what to teach and how to teach it.

 Once you’ve developed and delivered a course, one of your next steps might be getting feedback from your students and your peers.
 In addition to end-of-semester evaluations, you could use mid-semester and periodic check-ins to gain feedback from students on your materials, lectures, activities, and assessments.

 Student engagement is crucial to student success.
 One way of increasing student engagement is choosing strategies and techniques that actively engage students in the learning process.
 You may want to begin by learning how to engage students in discussions.
 Or you may want to learn more about building learning teams, which uses small group instructional methods to promote achievement.